SarahHenze/QPuB/README.md

  * **Examples**

-      The **example** folder contains two toy examples of endopeptidase digestion.
+      The **examples** folder contains two toy examples of endopeptidase digestion.

       In order to run the examples, execute the following command for a date without noise